hoccer/faq/README.md

 # FAQ

-This repo contains a wordpress theme for [faq.hoccer.com](http://faq.hoccer.com) and guidelines.
+This repo contains a wordpress theme for [faq.hoccer.com](http://faq.hoccer.com).
 The current wordpress installation requires the [WPML](http://wpml.org/) plugin for multilanguage support.
 Currently english and german are active languages.

 ## Preview

-[faq.hoccer.com](http://faq.hoccer.com) is only an index that lists all pages with their permalinks and shouldn’t be used anywhere.

-The page header (title and backlink) and language switch at the bottom are only visible on desktop browsers.
-On mobile they will be filtered by a their useragents.

-## Edit a FAQ

-A FAQ is a simple wordpress page.
-The "Tutorial" contains anchors in it’s titles and icons by an icon-font.
-Make sure to edit pages in wordpress editors text-mode.
-The icon-font is "Font Awesome 4.1.0".
-All usable icons are listed [here](http://fortawesome.github.io/Font-Awesome/icons/).
+[faq.hoccer.com](http://faq.hoccer.com) shows all FAQs as posts.

+## Static Pages

+The FAQ and Tutorial inside the mobile clients are static pages at the moment.
+(The static FAQ will be disabled soon)

 ## Add a new FAQ

-When adding a new FAQ page make sure that the title is named ````FAQ```` and the permalink is ````faq-xo-WHITELABELNAME````.
+A FAQ is a simple blogpost.
+They are ordered by date, so if you want to place a new FAQ between existing ones make sure to set the date depending on the current posts.
+You can add the tags ````ios```` or ````android```` that will be displayed only on the specific device.
 Via the language box you can add a translation (currently only german is active).
-If you edit the translation of the page make sure that the permalink is the same ````faq-xo-WHITELABELNAME````.

-The baseurl will be localized automatically.
-The default english version is ````http://faq.hoccer.com/faq-xo-WHITELABEL```` and the german version will be ````http://faq.hoccer.com/de/faq-xo-WHITELABEL````.